Why not download RevGlue latest free eguide.

 Choosing the right offers for native ads

 For native ads to work the best, affiliate marketers should choose the right pay-outs and the most appropriate niches.
 Native ads work best on niches such as health and beauty, fitness, gaming, trading, and finance.
-The reason for this is that native ads can be incorporated into these niches in timely and constructive ways, in ways that can authentically target the right audiences.
+The reason for this is those native ads can be incorporated into these niches in timely and constructive ways, in ways that can authentically target the right audiences.

 Choosing the right native ads network